 This kind of tummy tuck, also known as circumferential abdominoplasty, can also include a lateral thigh lift to reshape the hips and thighs, so that your overall core and midsection is improved, giving you a whole new silhouette.

 Tummy tuck procedures are complex, but a successful tummy tuck can reshape your body and give you a wealth of new confidence.
 Whether you’re a candidate for a mini tummy tuck, a full tummy tuck, or a post weight loss tummy tuck, we’d love to give you some more information so that you can make an informed decision about the procedures that are right for you.
-Give Dr. Hubbard a call today to set up a free consultation, and learn how a tummy tuck could change your body and your life.
+Give Dr. Hubbard a call today to set up a consultation and learn how a tummy tuck could change your body and your life.

 For more information on plastic surgery procedures and treatments performed by Plastic Surgeon, Bradley A. Hubbard MD in Dallas, Plano, Frisco and surrounding areas schedule a private detailed consultation by clicking here or calling 214-370-4813